zoltantothcom/showcase-jquery-plugin/README.md

 Demo
 ----
-For a quick demo you can visit [this page](http://zoltantoth.com/code/showcase/).
+For a quick demo you can visit my [portfolio page](http://zoltantoth.com/).

 Usage